taku0/swift3-mode/README.md

 Both are syntactically correct code.
 We cannot handle this case properly.
 This is also a future work.

+## Hacking

+To build the package locally, run `make package`.

+To install the built package, run `make install`.

+To run tests, run `make test`.

+For other commands, run `make help`.

 ## Related projects

 - [Official swift-mode.el by Apple](https://github.com/apple/swift/blob/master/utils/swift-mode.el) Seems still in very early stage for now.
 We cannot contribute to it due to the license incompatibility.